bonfireschool/classes/2017-03-learn/learn-curriculum.md

 The listener asks:

-- Interview #1: Question, then anything that clarifies
+**Interview #1: Person A is the listener and asks a question from the list, then anything that clarifies.**

-- Interview #2: Question, then "tell me more..." only
+**Interview #2: Person B is the listener and asks a question from the list, then "tell me more..." only.**

-- Interview #3: Question, then silence (just listen)
+**Interview #3: Person C is the listener and asks a question from the list, then silence (just listen).**

 * * *

-Demonstration:

-- talk to people to learn more
-- listen to their inflection
-- notice body language
-- understand what's being shared

-After each session, you switch roles until everyone has a chance to be interviewed.

 Each session looks like: